a spell is arcane or divine, and whether a character prepares spells in

 Choosing a Spell:

 you must choose which spell to cast.
-If you’re a cleric or wizard, you
+If you’re a wizard (or other prepared caster), you

 select from among spells prepared earlier in the day and not yet cast